-Although the aviation sector was included into the ETS in January 2012, the compliance process started in August 2009:
+Although the aviation sector was included in the ETS in January 2012, the compliance process started in August 2009:

-- 5 August 2009 - The Commission published the list of operators included into the ETS
+- 5 August 2009 - The Commission published the list of operators included in the ETS

-- 31 August 2009 - Final date for submission of annual emissions and tonne-kilometer monitoring plans
+- 31 August 2009 - Final date for submission of annual emissions and tonne-kilometre monitoring plans

 - 31 December 2009 - Final date for approval and implementation of annual emissions and tonne-kilometre monitoring plans